leeyegy/SimCC/README.md

 ## News!
-- [2022.07.17] Our paper ''SimCC: a Simple Coordinate Classification Perspective for Human Pose Estimation'' has been accpeted by **ECCV'2022** as **Oral** presentation (acceptance rate: 2.7\%).
-SimDR is the old name of this work, and we now use SimCC officially in our paper.
+- [2022.07.17] Our paper ''SimCC: a Simple Coordinate Classification Perspective for Human Pose Estimation'' has been accpeted by **ECCV'2022** as **Oral** presentation (acceptance rate: 2.7\%). **SimDR is the old name of this work, and we now use SimCC officially in our paper.
+For simplicity, we won't change the name in our codes, considering it has already been used by a lot of people**.
 - [2021.08.17] The pretrained models are released in [Google Drive](https://drive.google.com/drive/folders/1HtIkWDpHasULk_MArlGLtyf-XRAyAsuP?usp=sharing)!
 - [2021.07.09] The codes for SimDR and SimDR* (space-aware SimDR) are released!